New!! Planning a Lean Healthcare Accelerator Experience in Japan, October 2025!

 Quick Details About The Trip for Busy Healthcare Leaders

-The trip runs Monday through Friday in various cities in Japan.
+The trip runs Monday through Friday in various cities in Japan — starting and ending in Tokyo.

-Read Mark Graban’s blog posts about the trips.
+Read Mark Graban’s blog posts about previous trips.

 Highlights of Past Tours

-In the previous tours, we secured three KAIZEN™ minded hospitals to visit, as well as Toyota and much more!
-The detailed itinerary is still being developed for 2019.
+In the previous Kaizen Institute tours, our collaboration secured three KAIZEN™ minded hospitals to visit, as well as Toyota and much more!

 It’s an incredibly energizing and interesting learning opportunity and experience.
 Japan is a fun and fascinating place.
 The tour allows you get a sense of Japanese culture and how that both contributes to a Kaizen culture and creates some challenges that Toyota and other companies have had to work through (see my blog post on this).

-I had a great experience partnering with my friends from Honsha for a different Japan trip last October.
+I had a great experience partnering with my friends from Honsha for a different Japan trip in October 2018.
 It wasn’t healthcare-specific, unlike the Kaizen Institute tours I have helped with in the past.

 Read more about this trip via my blog, and contact me if you’d like more information.